 A model railroad takes space.
 If you're not planning on building a permanent layout, then a 5 x 9-foot ping-pong table is great for temporary layouts, provided its not too flimsy.
 Some people use cables and pulleys to lower model railroad tables from the ceiling and raise them for storage.

 If temporary layouts are what you have in mind you'll probably want to start out with a train set, and buy additional track and accessories as the mood takes you.
 Even if you're not building a permanent layout, you'll need to know how to select and set up your railroad.

 03 of 12

 Permanent layouts require space planning.
 O scale layouts take lots of space.
 HO and N scale outsell other scales because the average modeler can make space for an HO or N scale layout in their den, basement, or garage.
 Some apartment dwellers do remarkable things on small tables or shelves with tiny Z scale trains.

 Some people build modular layouts.
 There are clubs devoted to modular layouts, where each member builds their own modules.
 All the modules can be connected to make large layouts at shows and events.

 04 of 12

 Brush up on Your Carpentry

 If you're planning on constructing a landscaped layout complete with trees, hills, cities, and roads, you'll first have to build the benchwork to support it.
 You can find books on building your benchwork at most local hobby stores that carry model railroad products.
-NTrak is a set of standards which N Scale clubs use to build modular layouts.Continue to 5 of 12 below.
+NTrak is a set of standards that N Scale clubs use to build modular layouts.Continue to 5 of 12 below.

 05 of 12

 Plan Your Layout

 Once you've selected your scale and identified your available space, you can start planning your layout.
 First, you need to decide what brand of model railroad track you'll be using.
-There are a number of track planning software packages available to help you design your layout, but you need to select the program's template set for the brand of track you will be using.
+There are a number of track planning software packages available to help you design your layout, but you need to select the program's template set for the brand of train track you will be using.